House of the Dragon season 2: Release date, cast, plot and everything we know

 After the storming success of this first Game of Thrones spin-off series, Warner Bros.
 Discovery was quick to give the green light to another adaptation of George R.R Martin’s works.
 However, before A Knight of the Seven Kingdoms: The Hedge Knight has time to arrive, audiences will be treated to another season of House of the Dragon, which is currently in production.

 What else do we know about this return to Westeros?
-Well, it’s early days but here’s all the key information we currently have about House of the Dragon season two thus far - but reader beware: series one spoilers lurk from here on out.
+Here’s all the key information we currently have about House of the Dragon season two thus far — but reader beware: series one spoilers lurk from here on out.

 You’ve been warned!

-House of the Dragon season 2 release date
+When will House of the Dragon season 2 be released?

-After the first episode of the Game of Thrones spin-off proved to be a hit with audiences, a second slew of episodes was officially ordered just five days afterwards — but filming didn’t start until much later.
+After the first episode of the Game of Thrones spin-off proved to be a hit with audiences, a second slew of episodes was officially ordered just five days afterwards — but filming didn’t start until April 2023.

-As per the same report, filming began at Warner Bros.'
-Leavesden Studios with the show’s executive producer, Ryan Condal marking the moment by saying: “House of the Dragon has returned.
+When filming on the season got underway, Condal said: “House of the Dragon has returned.
 We are thrilled to be shooting again with members of our original family as well as new talents on both sides of the camera.

 “All your favourite characters will soon be conspiring at the council tables, marching with their armies, and riding their dragons into battle.”